muzaffr/smash-randomizer/README.md

 This tool helps you randomize characters for Super Smash Bros.
 Melee.
 It avoids stale characters.

 ## Quickstart
 Python is required to run this.
-Install Python and run via `python main.py`
+Install Python and run via:
+`python main.py`

 ## Usage